Rasmita1/SDCND_2nd_TrafficSignClassification/README.md

 Go straight or left: 0.00%
 Yield: 0.00%

-# (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-I have not included this portion (optional).

 # Conclusion:
 1. learning rate is a key factor to train the model accurately.